Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

 1. *Token Types (Symbol Constants)*:
-   The code defines constants for the various token types that the lexer (tokenizer) will recognize.
+   The code defines constants for the various token types that the lexer (tokeniser) will recognize.
    These tokens are used by the parser to identify different elements of the input.
 	- Identifiers (IDENT): Represent variable names, such as a, b, x.
 	- Numbers (NUMBER, FLOAT): Represent integer and floating-point numbers.